You’re in Chicago filming your show ”1st Look” on NBC. Was staying in television always your plan?

-Oh!
-There’s been some bachelors.
-Mike Fleiss, the creator of the show, said Bob Giuney had sex with like 16 girls or something on the show!
-I heard he went in the bathroom during dates to have sex with the girls.
-[Laughs]
+Oh, there’s been some bachelors!
+Mike Fleiss, the creator of the show, said Bob Giuney had sex with like 16 girls or something on the show.
+I heard he went in the bathroom during dates to have sex with the girls!

-Was there anyone from any of the past seasons who you think didn’t come off as they are in real life?
+Was there anyone from past seasons who you think didn’t come off as they are in real life?

 What’s something you’ve found to be a final straw for you in a relationship?

-It’s been different in every relationship but I think for me once a guy tells you, ‘You can’t hang out with him.’
+It’s been different in every relationship but I think for me once a guy tells you, “You can’t hang out with him.”
 If you’re in a loving relationship you should be able to hang out with anyone at anytime and it should be okay because obviously if you’re in love you’re not going to be hanging out with someone that often and it’s going to be appropriate.
-So I think that’s the biggest thing.
+I think that’s the biggest thing.

 [Diner from across the room approaches table and whispers something to Ali before he leaves]

-I can not even tell you how many times I’ve heard that line.
-This is the thing; I get that I went on a show that millions of people watched, I get that people feel that when they come up to me they are saying something to me for the first time.
-Yes, it does get a little annoying, I’m going to be completely honest but at the same time I try to show each person the most respect and smile and laugh.
+I can not even tell you how many times I’ve heard that line!
+This is the thing, I get that I went on a show that millions of people watched.
+I get that people feel that when they come up to me they are saying something to me for the first time.
+Yes, it does get a little annoying, I’m going to be completely honest but at the same time I try to show each person respect and smile and laugh.
 To them they don’t realize what they said has been said a thousand times.